Zaradin/react-movie-labs/README.md

 -   /actor/:id - Actor Details, (Bio, Age, List of Featured movies)
 -   /trending/people - List of trending people on TMDB
 -   /movies/nowshowing - List of movies that are now showing in theatres
+-   /movie/:id/recommendations - List of movies that are similar to the movie in the url (:id)

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]